 If the tiny living pod above looks like a NASA-built space lander, it’s for a good reason.
 Designer Garrett Finney used to work for NASA developing space exploration vehicles and living spaces.
 After he left, he set to work developing an Earth-based recreational vehicle.
 His compact creation is called Firefly as an ode to the beloved sci-fi TV series.

-At a weight of only 600 pounds, the Firefly can be placed in the back of a pickup truck or towed by a car – even a small car.
+At a weight of only 600 pounds, the Firefly compact camper is so lightweight, it can be placed in the back of a pickup truck or towed by a car — even a small car.
 The goal was to create a tiny temporary living space that was both tough and lightweight.
 The team’s knowledge of materials helped them construct a module that can withstand a variety of settings and uses.

 Although the Firefly is still in the prototype stages, the designers envision it eventually looking something like this: a serene outpost where one can get away from the rest of the world and just enjoy the beauty of our home planet.